RealityCards/RealityCards-Contracts/GECO draft.md

 **Phase 2**

 Phase 1 has taken four months of full time work to get to the above point.
 Phase 2 will be considerably quicker, due to a) my increased familiarity with Ethereum and b) much of the front end design and implementation will carry over to Phase 2.
-I therefore estimate two months for this phase (i.e. completion in June 2020- in time for the Olympics).
+I therefore estimate two months for this phase (i.e. completion in June 2020- in time for the Olympics- although at time of going to press, this will probably be cancelled!).
 From an engineering standpoint, the primary hurdle will be the randomness required when allocating NFTs to lottery ticket holders.
 I am aware of the complexity of randomness in Ethereum.
 I will be seeking the advice of Justin Drake, a personal friend and Eth 2.0 researcher, who is an expert in this area.
 He is already advising the PoolTogether project on this point.

 Deliverables: completed contracts, fully feature complete front end.